linode/docs/docs/databases/postgresql/create-a-highly-available-postgresql-cluster-using-patroni-and-haproxy.md

 ## Configure Patroni

 Patroni can be configured using a YAML file which can be placed anywhere.
-In this guide, we'll place this file at `/etc/patroni.yml`.
+In this guide, you will place this file at `/etc/patroni.yml`.

 Create a `patroni.yml` file on all three Linodes that have Postgres and Patroni installed (`192.0.2.11`, `192.0.2.12`, and `192.0.2.13` in this guide).
 Change `name` to something unique, and change `listen` and `connect_address` (under `postgresql` and `restapi`) to the appropriate values on each Linode.